 (FOBT; Stool Occult Blood Test)

 Reasons for Test

-There are no major complications associated with this test.
+There are no major problems linked to having this test.

 What to Expect

 Prior to Test

 Your care team may meet with you to talk about:

 This test is often done at home using a kit.
 The kit will have instructions.

 Use the instructions to set up the kit when you are ready to have a bowel movement.
 The kit should allow you to collect 3 samples.
 Some kits have a disposable container that can be used to pass the bowel movement into.
 Other kits have tissue paper or plastic wrap that can be put in the toilet to keep the stool from getting into the water.